Left to right: Jayar Jackson, Dave Koller, Cenk Uygur, Ana Kasparian and Jesus Godoy.

 Ana:"Maybe we could have a special Olympics for him."

 Five-Token Band: Let's see, a Turkish host, an Armenian-American female co-host, a black producer, a Mexican director, and a white guy.
 And occasionally Ben Mankiewicz shows up, who's Jewish.
-Recently they added Steve Oh, an Asian executive director who occasionally joins the debate.
+They've since added Steve Oh, an Asian executive director who occasionally joins the debate.

-Foreshadowing?: Ever noticed how the TYT Interviews stopped updating their videos as regularly as they have to their main channel?
-Come about a week or so later, and Cenk formally announces that he's recently left MSNBC.
+Foreshadowing?: The TYT Interviews stopped updating their videos as regularly as they have to their main channel?
+Come about a week or so later, and Cenk formally announced that he's recently left MSNBC.

-Hypocritical Humor: Intentionally invoked by Cenk here in order to make fun of and draw attention to the absurdity of the baseless claims that Liberals and Al Queada are working together that a Fox News correspondent makes.
+Hypocritical Humor: Intentionally invoked by Cenk here in order to make fun of and draw attention to the claims that Liberals and Al Qaeda are working together that a Fox News correspondent makes.

-Jesus Was Way Cool: The show makes fun of religious conservative Christians all the time.
-However, Cenk isn't above claiming that Jesus himself was a Socialist.
-To be fair, this was in response to a Republican claiming that Socialism was "unbiblical" during a speech.
+Jesus Was Way Cool: Played with and Deconstructed for an argument.
+The show makes fun of religious conservative Christians all the time.
+However, Cenk isn't above claiming that Jesus himself was a Socialist in response to a Republican claiming that Socialism was "unbiblical" during a speech.
 Basically, he also claims God for his side.

 Karma Houdini: Many examples, from murderers (like the father and grandfather who buried their daughter/granddaughter just for talking to boys), to politicians and corporations.

 Large Ham: Cenk.
-Especially when he's parodying conservatives.
+Especially when he's parodying something.